pablogila/CrystalReader/README.md

 `Format, DataFolder, DataFiles`

-The names for the output file and the error log will be generated automatically as `out/errors_DataFolder_DataFiles.csv/txt`, but you can specify them if you want to, as follows:
+The names for the output file and the error log will be generated automatically as `out_DataFolder_DataFiles.csv` and `errors_DataFolder_DataFiles.txt`, but you can specify them if you want to, as follows:

 `Format, DataFolder, DataFiles, Output, ErrorLog`